databrickslabs/dbldatagen/CONTRIBUTING.md

   - Run `make test-with-html-report` to generate test coverage report in `htmlcov/inxdex.html`

-# Using the test data generator
+# Using the Databricks Labs data generator
 To use the project, the generated wheel should be installed in your Python notebook as a wheel based library

 Once the library has been installed, you can use it to generate a test data frame.